The Alameda Theatre and Cineplex

 Much of the exterior of the building has been restored, with the marquee and storefronts returned to their original character.
 The budget for the renovation totaled $15.5 million, with roughly 70 percent of its hard construction costs for structural, mechanical, electrical, plumbing and other code requirements.
 Besides the CIC, the restoration team consisted of

 • Designers and Architects—Architectural Resources Group

 • Improvement owners and theater operators—Kyle and Elgina Conner and their company, Alameda Entertainment Associates, L.P.

 • Restoration of interior finishes—Evergreen Studios

-Together this group accomplished an outstanding restoration effort that the City and its inhabitants are very proud of.
+Together this group accomplished an outstanding restoration effort.
 As highlighted in the photo, the Alameda Theater auditorium once again houses a single screen theater with 750 seats, including balcony seating.
 The comprehensive rehabilitation efforts of the auditorium include: